In Our Element: What Is Stress Relaxation of Materials?

 Jeff Campbell, Senior Customer Technical Services Engineer

 Stress relaxation is a thermomechanical phenomenon where elastic strain is slowly converted to plastic strain, even at stress levels far below the yield strength.
 Because contact force is generated only by the elastic strain and not by plastic strain, stress relaxation results in a continual decay in contact force.
-This slowly increases the resistance of the contact interface, leading to its degradation, loss of signal integrity, and reduced reliability.
+This slowly increases the resistance of the contact interface, leading to its degradation, loss of signal integrity and reduced reliability.

 Contacts can relax anywhere there is heat, such as underneath the hood of a car, near a jet engine, in downhole oil & gas drilling operations, and other such environments.
 Without careful selection of your materials, these locations can provide everything needed for stress relaxation.